 This article reports an experiment to compare two adjacent antenna systems on 40m over a 14,600km path using QRSS.

-The experiment is to compare a 40m quarter wave vertical with an an OCF wire dipole antenna of complex shape.
+The experiment is to compare a temporary 40m quarter wave vertical with a more permanent structure with more radials at greater height.

 The receiving station was W4HBK at Pensacola, FL (USA).

 The transmitting station was VK2DVK located about 100km S/SW of Sydney (Australia), and the antennas were two adjacent quarter wave verticals over elevated ground planes.
 The two antenna systems are:

 At the time of the tests, the path elevation angle at the transmitter is very low, in the range 2° to 6°, and bearing is 78°.

 A QRSS keyer that facilitates antenna switching based on special characters embedded in the message was constructed.
 It was used with a quite standard Icom IC7410 in CW mode adjusted for 5W output.

 Fig 1 shows the internals of the QRSS keyer.
 The keyer is described in detail at Another Morse beacon keyer - A/B RF switching.

 The message is structured to send a period of key-down for 20s, then VK2DVK at QRSS6.
 Antenna B is used to send DVK, the rest of the message is sent on Antenna A.